MEDrefer/medrefer-api/README.md

 404 | Not Found | The requested resource cannot be found.
 For example, the referral code passed in was not recognised.
 500 | Internal Server Error | Something broke.
 Please describe what happened in an email to support@medrefer.com.au

-For more information about the error messages returned with 4xx range responses, see [errors] (https://github.com/MEDrefer/medrefer-api/blob/master/errors.md)
+For more information about the error messages returned with 4xx and 500 range responses, see [errors] (https://github.com/MEDrefer/medrefer-api/blob/master/errors.md)